Table of Contents

 Anatomy and Function of the Neck

-The neck is the connection between head and torso.
-The anatomy of the neck contains several organs and pathways and is stabilized by muscles, which form the main part of the neck.
-As a section of the spine, the cervical vertebrae allow movement of the head and thus expand the radius of action for our perception.
+The neck is the connection between the head and torso.
+The neck contains several organs and pathways and is stabilized by muscles, which form the main part of the neck.
+As a section of the spine, the cervical vertebrae allow movement of the head and thus expand the range of human perception.

-The cranial (to the head) and caudal (to the feet) boundaries of the neck can be identified using palpable bony protuberances.
+The cranial and caudal boundaries of the neck can be identified using palpable bony protuberances.
 The cranial border consists of an imaginary line between the mandible ventrally and the mastoid processes and the external occipital protuberance dorsally.

 Caudally, the neck is bordered by bony structures of the shoulder girdle and the sternum.
-The clavicle and the manubrium sterni are the ventral border of the neck area, while the acromion and the posterior spinous process of the vertebra prominens (C7) form the dorsal border.
+The clavicle and the manubrium are the ventral borders of the neck area, while the acromion and the posterior spinous process of vertebra prominens (C7) form the dorsal border.

-The laryngeal prominence of the thyroid cartilage, the anterior cartilagineous plate of the larynx, can easily be palpated and is commonly referred to as the Adam’s apple.
-Above it, the os hyoideum (hyoid bone), can be palpated during the act of swallowing.
+The laryngeal prominence of the thyroid cartilage, the anterior cartilaginous plate of the larynx, can easily be palpated and is commonly referred to as Adam’s apple.
+Above it, the hyoid bone can be palpated during swallowing.

 Muscles of the neck

-The neck contains of vessels, organs, structures, fascia and muscles that help in the communication between the central nervous system and the peripheral.
-The muscular component of the neck forms part of the shape of the neck via their insertion to the base of the skull, clavicles, hyoid bones and the sternum.
+The neck contains vessels, organs, structures, fascia, and muscles that help in the communication between the central and peripheral nervous systems.
+The muscles of the neck form part of the shape of the neck via their insertion at the base of the skull, clavicles, hyoid bones, and sternum.

-The muscles of the neck include: the platysma sternocleidomastoid, hyoid muscles and the lattissmus dorsi.
+These muscles include platysma, sternocleidomastoid, hyoid muscles, and trapezius muscle.
 They are organized into various triangles.

 Fascial Organization of the Neck

-Today, the subject of “fasciae” has become a fashionable trend among fitness fans and sport scientists.
-Hardened fasciae are often claimed to be the cause of joint pain.
-This boom of the fitness-fasciae-business produced a cadre of courses dealing with various methods of stabilization of structures related to the connective tissue.
+Today, the subject of ‘fasciae’ has become fashionable among fitness fans and sports scientists.
+Hardened fasciae are often claimed to cause joint pain.
+This boom of the fitness-fasciae-business has produced a cadre of courses dealing with various methods of stabilization of structures related to connective tissue.

-In the neck, the cervical fascia is divided into three layers, each at a different depth.
-These layers stabilize the structures and organs that run or lie in the respective segment.
-In the fitness scene, this area is rather considered “unprofitable”.
-Thus, it is mostly disregarded – a good reason to catch up on it now.
+In the neck, the cervical fascia is divided into 3 layers, each at a different depth.
+These layers stabilize the structures and organs that run or lie in the respective segments.
+In the fitness scene, this area is considered rather ‘unprofitable’.
+However, it is crucial to understand this part of the human anatomy.

-Fasciae are networks of connective tissue which surround the whole body as a continuous tension structure that ensures structural integrity.
+Fasciae are networks of connective tissue that surround the whole body as a continuous tension structure that ensures structural integrity.

-The fascial planes of the neck are divided into three layers as follows:
+The fascial planes of the neck are divided into 3 layers as follows:

-The superficial lamina originates from the mandible, the clavicle, and the manubrium sterni.
-Caudally, it fuses with the pectoral fascia and with the nuchal fascia (neck fascia) dorsally.
-It is the most superficial of the three sheets, covering all the structures of the neck and is a component of the general body fascia.
+The superficial lamina originates from the mandible, clavicle, and manubrium.
+It fuses with the pectoral fascia caudally and with the nuchal fascia (neck fascia) dorsally.
+It is the most superficial of the 3 sheets, covering all the structures of the neck and is a component of the general body fascia.
 The superficial arteries and veins of the skin branch on its surface.
-It envelops the trapezius, sternocleidomastoid and muscles of facial expression.
+It envelops the trapezius, sternocleidomastoid, and muscles of facial expression.

-The pretracheal lamina (middle sheet) lies under the superficial fascia and originates from the hyoid bone, the manubrium sterni and the clavicles.
+The pretracheal lamina (middle sheet) lies under the superficial fascia and originates from the hyoid bone, manubrium, and clavicles.
 It expands from cranial to caudal.
-Topographically, it is situated – like its name suggests – in front of the trachea, it covers the omohyoid muscles and fuses with the carotid sheath.
+Topographically, it is situated—like its name suggests—in front of the trachea.
+It covers the omohyoid muscles and fuses with the carotid sheath.

-The pretracheal lamina covers the following structures: Larynx, trachea, thyroid gland, pharynx, esophagus, infrahyal muscles, and the carotid sheath, which contains the common and internal carotid artery, internal jugular vein, and the vagal nerve.
+The pretracheal lamina covers the following structures: larynx, trachea, thyroid gland, pharynx, esophagus, infrahyoid muscles, and the carotid sheath that contains the common and internal carotid arteries, internal jugular vein, and vagal nerve.

-The prevertebral lamina (deep sheet) expands from the base of the skull to the level of the third thoracic vertebra and thus lies directly in front of the spine.
-It covers the deep neck muscles, the sympathetic trunk with the three cervical ganglia (superior, middle, and inferior cervical ganglion), the brachial plexus, the subclavian artery, and the phrenic nerve.
+The prevertebral lamina (deep sheet) expands from the base of the skull to the level of the 3rd thoracic vertebra and thus lies directly in front of the spine.
+It covers the deep neck muscles, sympathetic trunk with the 3 cervical ganglia (superior, middle, and inferior cervical ganglion), brachial plexus, subclavian artery, and phrenic nerve.

-The fascia covering sternocleidomastoid also gives off smaller processes that develop into:
+The fascia covering sternocleidomastoid also gives off smaller processes that develop into the:

-- The carotid sheath containing the vagus nerve, carotid artery and the internal jugular vein.
+- Carotid sheath containing the vagus nerve, carotid artery, and internal jugular vein

-- The pretracheal fascia in front of the carotid sheath.
+- Pretracheal fascia in front of the carotid sheath

 Anatomy and Function of the Regions of the Lower Face

-Anatomists love to classify the body in topographic spaces.
-The individual regions are frequently named after their topographic location or for the structures running through them – this also aids in the understanding of the anatomy of the lower face and upper neck.
+Anatomists tend to classify the body into topographic spaces.
+The individual regions are frequently named after their topographic location or based on the structures running through them; this also aids in understanding the anatomy of the lower face and upper neck.